Masterpiece Stories

 The River

 The Rhine is one of the largest rivers in Europe.
 Since the times of the Roman Empire, it has been a “working river” of great significance in transporting goods both inland and to the seaports.
-The role of the Rhine has not changed, it is still one of the most important transportation routes in Europe.
+The role of the Rhine has not changed; it is still one of the most important transportation routes in Europe.
 Because of that, almost the entire length of the river is heavily industrialized.
 The river is not allowed to flow freely but is constantly being optimized for human purposes.

 The Rhine also has great significance in German culture.
-Often described as Vater Rhein, the father river of the land.
+It is often described as Vater Rhein, the father river of the land.
 It features heavily in fairy tales, folklore, and even Wagner’s work.
 Romantic painters like Caspar David Friedrich and Joseph Anton Koch took inspiration from the meandering river and its history.
 But the Rhine’s influence did not stop at the end of Romanticism.
 It is still present in the work of Anselm Kiefer and Gerhard Richter.
-Gursky lives in Düsseldorf, a city built at the confluence of the rivers Rhine and Düssel, so for him, as for many of his art historical predecessors, the Rhine is of almost totemic significance.
+Gursky lives in Düsseldorf, a city built at the confluence of the rivers Rhine and Düssel, so for him, as for many of his historical predecessors, the Rhine is of almost totemic significance.

 Andreas Gursky, Rhine II, detail, 1999, private collection